reshmachandran480/AIML-Projects/README.md

 This repository contains projects completed as part of the Great Learning Post-Graduate Program in Artificial Intelligence and Machine Learning (PGP AIML).
 Below is a brief overview of each project:

 ## Applied Statistics
+#### Project Description
+This project leverages statistical analysis and visualization techniques to address industry problems, analyze past tournament data for investment decisions, and evaluate startups from the Startup Battlefield competition.
+It is divided into three parts:

+- **Answering Industry Problems:** Applying statistical inferences to real-world industry data to make data-driven decisions.
+- **Analyzing Tournament Information:** Assessing historical tournament data to identify trends and inform investment decisions.
+- **Evaluating Startups:** Analyzing the performance of startups from the Startup Battlefield competition to identify success factors and investment opportunities.

+#### Skills & Tools Covered
+- Exploratory Data Analysis (EDA)
+- Data Visualization
+- Statistical Inference
+- Hypothesis Testing
+- Python
   https://github.com/reshmachandran480/AIML-Projects/blob/main/Applied%20Statistics.ipynb

 ## Computer Vision - Face Recognition